 For more information about MLA, visit their website.

-The 8th edition of the MLA Handbook substantially changes how citations are formed.
+The 8th edition of the MLA Handbook substantially changed how citations are formed.

-This guide was originally created by Nadine Bailey, teacher librarian at Canadian International School.
+This guide was originally created by Nadine Bailey, teacher librarian at Western Academy Beijing.